-What are Metal Organic Frameworks?
+What are Metal Organic Frameworks (MOFs)?

-Metal-Organic Frameworks (MOFs) are a class of 3D materials that are made up of metals connected by organic linker compounds.
-Think of metals and organic compounds as building blocks that form structures.
-These structures come in a variety of shapes and sizes, ranging from 1D to 3D.
 The building blocks create a repeating pattern therefore MOFs are often described as reticular (gridlike).
 MOFs are like an atomic scale version of the magnetic ball and stick toys where the metals act as connectors and the organic compounds act as linkers.
 There are 90,000+ different MOFs out there and many more to be discovered!
+MOF-5 is one of the most famous as it has an extremely high surface area of 2200 m2/cm3 which is approximately 15 times that of human lungs.

 Metal-organic frameworks are also known as:

-• Hybrid organic−inorganic materials
+- Hybrid organic−inorganic materials

-• Metal-organic polymers
+- Metal-organic polymers

-• Coordination polymers
+- Coordination polymers

-• Organic zeolite analogues
+- Organic zeolite analogues

 Metal Nodes and Clusters